bupaverse/pm4py/README.md

-# R Interface to the PM4PY Process Mining Library
+# R Interface to the PM4Py Process Mining Library

-The goal of pm4py is to provide a bridge to the Python library PM4PY developed at: http://pm4py.org/
+The goal of the R package 'pm4py' is to provide a bridge between [bupaR](https://www.bupar.net/) and the Python library [PM4Py](http://pm4py.org/).

 ## Installation